Skip to content

 Complaints and compliments can be handled two ways.
 You can either call the non-emergency number and ask to speak to the supervisor on duty, or you can click here to provide comments online.

 When you dial 9-1-1 from a traditional landline telephone, one that is wired into a house or other building, the location from which you are calling is displayed on a computer screen.
-If you cannot speak, either because of a communications impairment, illness or crime in progress, a law enforcement officer will be sent to your location to check for any trouble.
-If you are ill or being kept from talking by an intruder, leave the telephone off the hook.
+If you cannot speak, either because of a technical issue, vocal impairment or crime in progress, a law enforcement officer will be sent to your location to check for any trouble.
+If you are ill or being kept from speaking by someone, leave the telephone off the hook.
 Any noise that we can hear will help us determine the most appropriate response.
 We will stay on the line until the responders arrive on scene.

-Every dispatcher at the CDA has been trained on the proper use of a TDD.
+Every call taker at the CDA has been trained on the proper use of a TDD.
 You can utilize the TDD phone number 850-606-5805 or use the Florida Relay Service.
 If it is an emergency dial 9-1-1.
 Our phone system is setup to automatically detect TDD calls.

-CDA employees can get a translator on the line within seconds once the language spoken is identified.
+CDA call takers can get a translator on the line within seconds once the language spoken is identified.
 Dispatchers use a service called Language Line.
 The translator will remain on the line throughout the call to relay information between the caller and the 9-1-1 operator.

 Click here to get more information about this exciting and challenging career.